Sanjeev Bhaskar: Career

+From 2015 until the present (season 5, 2023), he plays a lead role as DI Sunny Khan in cold case mystery series Unforgotten.

 In January 2021, Bhaskar was cast in the Netflix adaptation of The Sandman.

-In 2022 108 Media hired Bhaskar to play the title role in a television series based on the Inspector Singh novels.
+In 2022, he appeared in the title role in a television series based on the Inspector Singh novels.

+Bhaksar was a contestant in the 20th series of Taskmaster, competing alongside Ania Magliano, Maisie Adam, Phil Ellis and Reece Shearsmith.

+Guest appearances

+In October 2008, he was featured on BBC Radio 4's Desert Island Discs.